akka/akka/akka-docs/src/main/paradox/scala/guide/tutorial_1.md

  - `/system` the _system guardian_.

 In the Hello World example, we have already seen how `system.actorOf()`, creates an actor directly under `/user`.
 We call this a _top level_ actor, even though, in practice it is only on the top of the
 _user defined_ hierarchy.
+You typically have only one (or very few) top level actors in your `ActorSystem`.
 We create child, or non-top-level, actors by invoking `context.actorOf()` from an existing actor.
 The `context.actorOf()` method has a signature identical to `system.actorOf()`, its top-level counterpart.

 The easiest way to see the actor hierarchy in action is to simply print `ActorRef` instances.
 In this small experiment, we create an actor, print its reference, create a child of this actor, and print the child's reference.
 We start with the Hello World project, if you have not downloaded it, download the Quickstart project from the @scala[[Lightbend Tech Hub](http://developer.lightbend.com/start/?group=akka&project=akka-quickstart-scala)]@java[[Lightbend Tech Hub](http://developer.lightbend.com/start/?group=akka&project=akka-quickstart-java)].

-In your Hello World project, navigate to the `akka.sample` package and create a new @scala[Scala]@java[Java] file here.
+In your Hello World project, navigate to the `com.lightbend.akka.sample` package and create a new @scala[Scala file called `ActorHierarchyExperiments.scala`]@java[Java file called `ActorHierarchyExperiments.java`] here.
 Copy and paste the code from the snippet below to this new source file.
-Save your file and run `sbt` to observe the output.
+Save your file and run `sbt "runMain com.lightbend.akka.sample.ActorHierarchyExperiments"` to observe the output.

 Scala
 :   @@snip [ActorHierarchyExperiments.scala]($code$/scala/tutorial_1/ActorHierarchyExperiments.scala) { #print-refs }